krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 </tbody>
 </table>

-If you try solving this puzzle by hand, you'll discover that all information which can be gleaned from the clues when examining cells, rows, and columns in isolation has already been pushed to the board.
+If you try solving this puzzle by hand beginning from this state, you'll discover that all information which can be gleaned from the clues when examining cells, rows, and columns in isolation has already been pushed to the board.
 To make further progress it's necessary to make assumptions about nearly-solved cells which must then be tested through constraint propagation and process-of-elimination to see if they produce empty constraint lists elsewhere on the board.
 In the next installment, we'll add a recursive backtracking mechanism to the program to allow us to handle such cases.